dhanarJkusuma/guardian/README.md

 	}
 ```
 You can make custom migration by calling Run() function.
 This function belongs to Migration struct.
-if you wan't to run custom migration you should write migration `name` uniquely, otherwise your migration won't be executed.
+if you want to run custom migration you should write migration `name` uniquely, otherwise your migration won't be executed.

 ### Protect the HTTP Route